USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_GRAV_SETL [default Y]`<a id=CTM_GRAV_SETL></a>
     Activate gravitational sedimentation for aerosols.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>
     Calculate biogenic emissions.
 Comment out or set to Y to turn on; set to N to turn off.
-If this option is activated, several additional variables must be set (see the In-line biogenic emissions configuration settings)
+If this option is activated, several additional variables must be set (see the In-line biogenic emissions configuration settings).
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 <a id=Process_Analysis_Options></a>
 ### Process analysis options